How to Grow Citrus in Arizona: A Complete Guide

 - If the bark is exposed to sunlight, paint it with a latex-based paint or wrap it with a flexible tree wrap for sun protection.

 - Label your tree.
 This often-overlooked step is important, so don’t skip it!
 I use these labels from Amazon.
+Learn more about how to label trees in this guide.

 - Remove fruit from the tree before it matures during the first 2 years to encourage root and tree growth rather than fruit production.